Ismail al-Azhari: Later life

 Al-Azhari opposed the government led by Abdullah Khalil, who replaced him, and also the succeeding military regime of Ibrahim Abboud.
-In 1961 al-Azhari was arrested and exiled for several months to Juba in Southern Sudan.
+In 1961 al-Azhari was arrested and exiled to Juba in southern Sudan for several months.

-In 1964 the military regime resigned in the face of student-led demonstrations, and party politics reemerged in the Sudan.
-Al-Azhari sought to regain power, but without a strong political base even his skill as a politician was insufficient to lead a government in the Sudan.
-In March 1965 he became President of the Republic of the Sudan, but this was primarily an honorary position with little real power.
+In 1964 the military regime resigned in the face of student-led demonstrations, and party politics reemerged in Sudan.
+Al-Azhari sought to regain power, but without a strong political base even his skill as a politician was insufficient to lead a government in Sudan.
+In March 1965 he became President of Sudan, but this was primarily an honorary position with little real power.
 He remained president until May 1969, when a military coup d'état led by Col. Gaafar Nimeiry ended his political life.

 Known as a skilled if not crafty politician, al-Azhari was respected and loved.
 His tenacity to survive the many vicissitudes of Sudanese political life was even admired.
-His most statesmanlike decision - not to press for unity with Egypt - destroyed the principles upon which his political life had been constructed, leaving only manipulation to achieve political power.
+His most statesmanlike decision – not to press for unity with Egypt – destroyed the principles upon which his political life had been constructed, leaving only manipulation to achieve political power.
 He died on August 26, 1969.